canjs/can-component/docs/component.md

 The `app` component, using [can-define/map/map], creates an instance of the `Paginate` model and a `websitesPromise` that represents a request for the Websites that should be displayed.
-Notice how the paginate's `count` value is tied to the value of the `webistesPromise`'s resolved `value`'s `count`.
+Notice how the paginate’s `count` value is tied to the value of the `websitesPromise`’s resolved `value`’s `count`.

 ```js
 var AppViewModel = DefineMap.extend({